 A flame test is a common method used to identify metal ions, as most metal ions will produce a distinct colour when exposed to a consistent flame.
 By analysing the colour of the flame, we can identify the specific metal cations present in an unknown sample.

 Obtaining unique results for a test is essential.
 If multiple ions give the same result, it becomes difficult to determine the specific ion present in the sample, which can create confusion.

 To perform a flame test, follow these steps:

-3. Hold the loop in a blue Bunsen burner flame and record the first colour you observe
+3. Hold the loop with the sample in the hottest part of a blue Bunsen burner flame and immediately record the flame’s colour.

 Different metal ions produce different coloured flames.
 The table below shows the expected results of the experiment: